ArPiRobot/ArPiRobot-ImageScripts/README.md

 Also includes scripts to build a cross compilation sysroot using debootstrap.

+## Folder Strucutre

+- `configs`: Contains configuration scripts to build an image from the indicated base image using a chroot.
+- `common_scripts`: Includes scripts that will be included on all images
+- Each config can also have a scripts directory with custom scripts (or overrides for common scripts)
+- Installing the scrips is handled by one of the config scripts (`arpirobotsoft`)

 ## Configurations

 Each configuration is designed for a certain base image (usually the official OS image from the board vendor).
 The base images the config was designed for are listed below.